imixs/imixs-saga/doc/README.md

  * Durability — The durability of data is handled by local databases within a service.

-The solution described here relates to business processes in the BMW vehicle environment.

 ## Architecture

 The LAMB Stack consists of a number of microservices.
 A single LAMB Service defines a bounded context as a business model.
 The boundaries are business-oriented and based on the idea of the SAGA pattern.